thomaskioko/blog/content/posts/test-components-with-kotlin-inject-anvil.md

 ### Step 1: Creating the Test Scope

 First, I defined a dedicated scope for test dependencies.
-It's a simple interface and acts as a marker for the DI processor and does not affect the prodcution compoments.
+It's a simple interface and acts as a marker for the DI processor and does not affect the production components.

 ```kotlin
 interface TestScope